mieweb/docs/content/functions/encounters/recommendations.md

 ![](../recommendations.assets/eb37624b8a30be6bb219f134f20b197f.png)

 **Criteria:** if a panel action item within a panel is signified as ‘required' for the panel, then there are other procedure inputs that staff would signify such as pass, fail, review or permanent fail.
-That then is shows in the ‘criteria' column of the procedures/documents to review when performing a determination/opinion.
+That then is shown in the ‘criteria' column of the procedures/documents to review when performing a determination/opinion.

 Following the Procedures/Documents to review grid is the determination/opinion data capture portion.
 Written Opinions (recommendations) can utilize a host of different layout options.